-sector 72, IT, which was added to the population under study), and all public or utilities-sectors.

-- c.
-To make sure that the final total sample includes establishments from all different sectors and that it is not concentrated in one or two of industries/sizes/regions. - d.
-To exploit the benefits of stratified sampling where population estimates, in most cases, will be more precise than using a simple random sampling method (i.e., lower standard errors, other things being equal.) - e.
+c.
+To make sure that the final total sample includes establishments from all different sectors and that it is not concentrated in one or two of industries/sizes/regions.

+d.
+To exploit the benefits of stratified sampling where population estimates, in most cases, will be more precise than using a simple random sampling method (i.e., lower standard errors, other things being equal.)

+e.
 Stratification may produce a smaller bound on the error of estimation than would be produced by a simple random sample of the same size.
-This result is particularly true if measurements within strata are homogeneous. - f.
+This result is particularly true if measurements within strata are homogeneous.

+f.
 The cost per observation in the survey may be reduced by stratification of the population elements into convenient groupings.

-Three levels of stratification were used in this country: industry, establishment size, and region.
+Two levels of stratification were used in this country: industry and region.
 The original sample design with specific information of the industries and regions chosen is described in Appendix C.

-Industry stratification was designed in the way that follows: one collective manufacturing industry and two services industries (retail and other services).
-Manufacturing (ISIC Rev. 3.1 codes 15-37), Retail (ISIC code 52) and Other Services (ISIC codes 45, 50, 51, 55, 60-64, and 72).
+Industry stratification was designed in the way that follows: the universe was stratified into two manufacturing industries and three services industries- Food and Beverages (ISIC Rev. 3.1 code 15), Other Manufacturing (ISIC codes 16-37), Retail (ISIC code 52), Hospitality and Tourism (ISIC code 55) and Other Services (ISIC codes 45, 50, 51, 60-64, and 72).